jennw4/uwo-timetable-maker/SCRAPER_PROMPT.md

-# Screenshot → Course JSON — prompt for the scraping AI
+# SCRAPER_PROMPT

-Use the prompt below (paste it into an AI together with a Western timetable screenshot).
+Use the prompt below (paste it into an AI together with a Western timetable screenshot and copy-paste).
 The AI returns one JSON object per course, which you save as `src/data/courses/<something>.json`.
 The app auto-loads every `.json` in that folder on the next build/refresh.

----

 ## Prompt